-Starting the day early this morning we enjoy a game drive in the Mikumi National Park before journeying further inland making our way up to Iringa situated in the southern highland tea plantation region of Tanzania.
+Rising early this morning, we enjoy a game drive in the Mikumi National Park.
+In the afternoon we make our way to the southern highlands of Tanzania and spend our last night in Tanzania.

 Tanzania is a mountainous region in the northeast, where Africa’s tallest mountain, Mount Kilimanjaro, is located.
 The Great Lakes of Lake Victoria (Africa’s biggest lake) and Lake Tanganyika (Africa’s deepest lake, famous for its unique fish species) are to the north and west.
 Central Tanzania is comprised of a vast plateau complete with savannahs and fruitful land.
 The eastern shore is hot and humid, with the exotic island of Zanzibar situated just offshore.

 Tanzania has tropical temperatures and, in the highlands, the climate ranges between 10 and 20 degrees Celsius during the cold and hot seasons respectively.
 The remainder of the country has temperatures that seldom drop lower than 20 degrees Celsius.
-The hottest season takes place between November and February, reaching temperatures of over 30 degrees, whilst the coldest season occurs between May and August, dropping to below 15 degrees.
+The hottest season is between November and February, reaching temperatures of over 30 degrees, whilst the coldest season is between May and August, dropping to below 15 degrees.

 Accommodation: Camp: Kisolanza Farm